Fri September 27 2024

 Step 2: Filing of the Application at the US Embassy

-After the USCIS approves the Form I-129F, an email will be sent to the Thai citizen from the U.S. Embassy in Bangkok.
+After the USCIS approves the Form I-129F, an email will be sent to the Thai citizen from the US Embassy in Bangkok.
 The next step is the filing of the DS-160 is an online non-immigrant visa application form for temporary travel to the United States and paying the embassy fee.

 After filing the DS-160 and payment of the embassy fee, the applicant may now submit the Packet 3 and request for the visa interview.
 This interview is usually scheduled about 4 to 6 weeks from the date of the correspondence from the U.S embassy in Thailand.